Tag: Yeongdeungpo

 The Dangers of Providing Supplies for Troops

-Basilio MaCalino landed at Incheon in March 1953.
-From there, he went to Sasebo on his way to his station in Ascom City.
-When arriving there, human waste was everywhere and the smell was something that he'll never forget.
-When leaving his station in a truck to bring supplies to troops, he was shot at multiple times.
+Basilio MaCalino shares landing at Incheon in March 1953.
+From there, he reports going to Sasebo on his way to his station in Ascom City.
+He remembers the human waste was everywhere and the smell was something that he'll never forget.
+He expresses his fear while being shot at multiple times when leaving his station in a truck to bring supplies to troops.

 Bob Imose